Work that creates Wonder: the beautiful Aeolian in progress

 Roots restaurant asked me to design a suspended glass installation earlier in 2021.
 Roots is run by Jan and Stacey, who are passionate about food and art.
 My studio is not far from Roots, we are both on the top of a cliff in Southbourne, and it gets breezy here by the sea!

 Aeolian references the repeated rolling motion and sound of the rush of the wind, and the waves of the sea which is ever present in the background here.

 I constantly learn from the projects I complete and add to the skills which define my sculpture.
 The way I painted the glass for Aeolian was influenced by the Oceania series of wall panels which I have recently completed.
-Glass is painted in glass enamel colours inspired by observations of the sea and the sky and were slumped in a kiln into gentle arcs to suggest movement, and then drilled.
-I made a full size 10m long drawing of the profile of multiple undulations which looked a little like a musical score.
-As always, the spaces between the glass pieces are as important as the forms themselves, and I used adjustable brass grips which allows them to take position on the vertical threads which make up the whole.
+Glass is painted in glass enamel colours inspired by observations of the sea and the sky and was slumped in a kiln into gentle arcs to suggest movement, and then drilled.
+I made a full-size 10m long drawing of the profile of multiple undulations which looked a little like a musical score.
+As always, the spaces between the glass pieces are as important as the forms themselves, and I used adjustable brass grips which allow them to take a position on the vertical threads which make up the whole.

 Previously, the suspended works that we have made have been larger in scale (most recently, Vortex in a 10m high atrium space in The STEAM Hub at Talbot Heath in 2019,) and the project is a refreshing change to the way I usually work.
 I particularly enjoyed feeling as if I was drawing in air with glass, rather than creating a form to which I added glass.

 Roots is still undergoing refurbishment, so the photos are of work in progress.

 Roots will be open in June 2021.